Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

-The radar parts are not good adjustable so I fixed it.
+The radar parts are not good adjustable so I fixed them.
 When gluing together, the strength can be kept.
 I positioned the radar not straight to the front, the angle slightly slanted.

 A gun turret is toward the front, so there is an open space in the rear.
 Many panels and nets are arranged.
-I suppose there are an engine compartment, fuel tanks, storages of the missiles and bullets.
+I suppose there is an engine compartment, fuel tanks, storage of the missiles and bullets.

 Installation of the main armaments was more difficult than the skewness correction of the body.

 The front is round radar?
 Is Spinning and moving.
-When there are some moving parts, a decoration is fun.
+When there are some moving parts, the decoration is fun.

-I think a dent on the radar is surface sink.
-I had shaped a little bit, but still remained.
+I think a dent on the radar is the surface sink.
+I had shaped a little bit but remained.